OpenHack/openhack.github.com/iowa_city/index.markdown

 **Twitter:** [@OpenHackIC](http://twitter.com/OpenHackIC)

-Please watch this space for updates, or follow us on Twitter.
+OpenHack meets in Iowa City go roughly once a month to code together, eat together, and hang out with like minded techies.
+The event is open to programmers of all skill levels and from any programming community.

-If you're interested, please contact [@OpenHackIC](http://twitter.com/OpenHackIC) or [@benjaminoakes](http://twitter.com/benjaminoakes).
+If you have any questions, please contact [@OpenHackIC](http://twitter.com/OpenHackIC) or [@benjaminoakes](http://twitter.com/benjaminoakes).

 ### Next meetup